LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

-Similarly to the user-supplied preconditioner functions, any evaluation and processing of any mass matrix-related data needed by the user's mass-matrix-times-vector function may be done in an optional user-supplied function of type :c:type:`ARKLsMassTimesSetupFn` (see Section :numref:`Usage.ARKStep.UserSupplied` for specification details).
+Similarly to the user-supplied preconditioner functions, any evaluation and processing of any mass matrix-related data needed by the user's mass-matrix-times-vector function may be done in an optional user-supplied function of type :c:type:`ARKLsMassTimesSetupFn` (see :numref:`ARKODE.Usage.UserSupplied` for specification details).